Rhoxio/active-mermaid-test-app/README.md

 # App Made with Active Mermaid

-Just to show that the code does with out of the box.
+Just to show that the code does wor out-of-the-box.

 You can pull down, `bundle install`, `rails db:migrate`, `rspec` to see for yourself.